-World Cancer Research Fund International is the world’s leading authority in the field of cancer prevention research related to diet, weight and physical activity.
+World Cancer Research Fund International is a leading authority in the field of cancer prevention research related to diet, weight and physical activity

 We have achieved this success through the high-quality work produced by the people we work with, both externally and within the organisation.